mdeniz/marcus_bikes/README.md

 #### Add a product to the cart

-In the product page the customer can customize either attributes or parts or both and then add the product with that selection to the cart using the button "Add to Cart".
+In the product page the customer can customize either attributes or parts or both and then add the product with that selection to the cart using the "Add to Cart" button.

 * What happens when the customer clicks the button?

-  The browser will perform a post request to the server with the data collected from the form.
+  In the implementation I made, the browser will perform a post request to the server with the data collected from the form.
 The data sent is similar to this:

   ```json
   {